lexicHQ/docs/zapier-integration.md

 ![](./sheet1.png)

-Map the fields, you want to capture, in this demo we are just capturing the *user_id* and *active*:
+Map the fields you want to capture, in this demo we are just capturing the *user_id* and *active* attributes from the event:

 ![](./zap-step2.png)